analyticsMD/bin2ools-dotfiles/README.md

 # PREPARING TO INSTALL BINTOOLS

-Please watch this short video and follow the steps outlined to clean up your laptop and prepare to install Homebrew, and other installation tools.
+Please watch this short video and follow the steps outlined to clean up your laptop and prepare
+to install Homebrew, and other installation tools.
 If you do not perform this step, it can be
 difficult to guarantee the install will succeed.
-If anything unusual shows up during this step,
+If anything unusual shows up, feel free to ask
-feel free to ask questions in the DevOps Slack channel, or in the Bintools-rollout channel.
+questions in the DevOps Slack channel, or in the Bintools-rollout channel.
 They will be answered quickly!

 [https://www.loom.com/share/8b0fee43baf24488a6a114aac075be11](prepwork)